AWS – Arctic Weather Satellite

 • Meteorologists will utilize the mission to enhance global weather forecasts.

 Meteorologists are utilizing the mission to enhance short-range and numerical weather prediction, aiming to improve global weather forecasts significantly.
 The data and insights gathered from this initiative will contribute to refining the accuracy and reliability of weather predictions on a global scale, fostering advancements in meteorological science, and benefiting communities worldwide.
-In the modern era, satellites in both geostationary and polar orbits supply meteorologists with abundant data for routine weather forecasting.
+Nowadays, satellites in both geostationary and polar orbits supply meteorologists with abundant data for routine weather forecasting.
 Nonetheless, there is a persistent inadequacy in monitoring the Arctic region.

 Source: ESA